 Certain types of exercise are more likely to increase the risk of injury.
 However, it’s important that you don’t stop moving in an effort to avoid injury.
 A decrease in activity weakens your knees and puts you at a greater risk of injury.
 If your knees cause you pain while exercising, consider modifying how you exercise or the type of exercise to prevent further injury.
 Low-impact activities like rowing, swimming, spinning, and walking are less likely to result in knee injuries than running and playing contact sports.
 You can still get an efficient workout without having to add pressure to your knees.

 Weight training exercises help to strengthen your leg and knee muscles, which in turn helps reduce your chances of injury and improves your rate of recovery.
 A strengthening and stabilizing routine is ideal for most.
 However, it’s important to use the proper techniques to avoid placing unnecessary and unintentional stress on your knees.

 It’s something you probably hear all the time.

 Poor posture, such as slouching and bending at the waist puts pressure on your knees, back, and shoulders which increases the risk of a knee injury.
 Try to walk and sit with your head above your shoulders and your shoulders directly above your core.
 This will ensure that your body is less susceptible to injury caused by avoidable factors.

 In taking steps to protect your knees, you are able to help yourself and your body maintain a healthy, active lifestyle for years to come.
-At Icarus Medical, our team of professionals is here to help you eliminate knee pain, aid your recovery, and avoid future injuries that can be avoided.
+At Icarus Medical, our team of professionals is here to help you eliminate knee pain, aid your recovery, and avoid future injuries.
 Getting you back to the activities you love, with the people you love.